aptech/docs/docs/comt/opt-equality-constraints-example.rst

     // Turn off trust radius
     c0.trustRadius = error(0);

-    // Assign pointers for equality procedure
+    // Assign pointer for equality procedure
     c0.eqProc = &eqp;

     // Bound all parameters to be between -10 and +10